 SPIE's 'Time for Society' initiative enables individuals in the company to undertake volunteer work for selected charities or carry out tasks that benefit local communities.
 Either way, SPIE recognises the importance of giving employees time during their workdays to do something they care about and make a difference no matter how small or large.

-SPIE Takes Part in Christmas Tree Collection Event to Raise Money for Local Hospice.
+SPIE Takes Part in Christmas Tree Collection Event

 After the Christmas period last year, Chris Salt, a Mechanical Design Engineer for SPIE UK, took part in a Christmas Tree Collection for the Douglas Macmillan Hospice (DMH), a Stoke-on-Trent charity close to his heart, having provided end of life care for his grandfather.